 If you've had your dog ever since it was a puppy, it's easy to tell how old your dog is by using his birthdate.
 But for the many people who adopt older dogs from a shelter, their dog's true age can be a real mystery.
 Fortunately, there are several ways to calculate how old a dog is in both dog years and human years.

-Using Teeth to Age a Dog
+Using Teeth to Tell the Age a Dog

 - When a dog is a puppy, their deciduous teeth (baby teeth) are fully formed by about eight weeks of age.